panzerdp/dmitripavlutin.com/posts/173-react-forwardref/index.md

 }
 ```

-`useImperativeHandle(ref, getRefValue, deps)` accepts 3 arguments: the forwarded `ref`, the function that returns the ref value, and the dependencies array.
+`useImperativeHandle(ref, getRefValue, deps)` is built-in React hook that accepts 3 arguments: the forwarded `ref`, the function that returns the new ref value, and the dependencies array.

-The value returned by `getRefValue()` function becomes the value of the forwarded ref.
+The value returned of `getRefValue()` function becomes the value of the forwarded ref.
 That's the main benefit of `useImperativeHandle()`: you can customize the forwarded ref value with whatever you want.

 ![React forwardRef() and useImperactiveHandle()](./diagrams/useimperativehandle.svg)